 yellow to warm, and white to accent sprang forth.

-Mother Earth's robe now a marvel to appease,
+Mother Earth's mantle now a marvel to please,

 and Wind Demon sighs sweet nothings on the breeze